Ana Priscila Rodriguez

 Residing in The Netherlands since 1998.

 Graduated from the Academy of Fine Arts in Utrecht (HKU) in 2006 with a specialty in Mixed Media and Photography.
-She has background studies in History and Graphic Design.
+I have background studies in History and Graphic Design.

 My work, it is all about a long lost past, lost loves, lost faces, images and sensations that are asking for a physical space in this present world, they are asking for colour, shape, texture, taste... they are asking for life.
 My mission is to provide to these silent stories a voice and a body, allowing them to become a part of my present, visible world, and therefore, providing them from the opportunity to go on in real time, with a new shape and a new purpose.
 They become eloquent stories and fairytales.